RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 the Senior VP wins the balloting by a narrow margin.
 Again, not surprisingly,

-this results in charges of vote-fixing being made by the losing candidates,
+this results in accusations of vote-fixing being made by the losing candidates

 and in the ensuing weeks thousands of employees call in "sick" in